glouwa/d3-hypertree/readme.md

 - Scalable up to 50k nodes with weight filter and perimeter culling
 - Mouse and touch interaction
 - Animation API
-- Compartible with WebKit and Blink browser engines
+- Compatible with WebKit and Blink browser engines
 <br>